 A personal trainer should be able to help me get out of this rut and I calculated a few hundred pounds to spend in a couple of months.
 I then envisioned booking sessions on the weekends, and to fit around his schedule (also location) to run laps while he is standing there watching his timer.
 Right, so I would still need to do the hard work, while spending my money, too.
 It’s not the easy way out, is it?!

 For the first time I thought I will try to break my previous records without having someone watching me from behind.
 When I felt slowing down, instead I just started running faster.
 Though it wasn’t easy to do, it felt as simple as turning a little switch on in my mind.
 My timings have improved 2-3 minutes within a week, and I expect to complete my regular 8km (5 miles) run in 46 minutes (or less) before the end of this year.

 What surprises me is that I never thought of doing this before.
-It only took a little play with thoughts (from calculating how much I would spend on getting professional support and wanting to save all that money, all the way to simply breaking out of the rut by myself).
+It only took me a little play with thoughts (from calculating how much I would spend on getting professional support and at the same time, wanting to save all that money… all the way to simply breaking out of the rut by myself).
 These are small, but concrete steps anyone can take to get themselves back in the game.
 If you are still reading this, I have a question for you, too.

 How much would you spend on quitting your bad habit?
 Whether it’s to stop smoking or increase the time you spend on getting/ staying fit, the solution is in your hand.
 You are the director of your life.